felipebueno/stacker_news/README.md

 I started this project as a Hacker News app in the begining of 2020 to learn the Bloc pattern.
 I still maintain the HN app but I'm now focusing on Stacker News.

-The code is really hacky and fragile but it works.
-I'll be slowly refactoring the code to make it more robust and easier to work maintain.
+The code is really hacky and fragile but it (mostly) works.
+I'll be slowly refactoring the code to make it more robust and easier to maintain.

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png"
      alt="Get it on Google Play"